Home Travel Four Seasons Hong Kong Review – The Ultimate Luxury Hotel for Fine Dining Foodies?

 The Hong Kong outpost of Tokyo legend Sushi Saito holds the remaining two stars, but due to our seafood allergy, we sadly can’t give you a personal recommendation on that one.
 We’d hazard a guess that it’s likely pretty good, however.

-If you’re feeling guilty after all those gourmet calories, the Four Seasons offers an excellent, modern gym, and if that just all seems too hard, their spa is equally top-notch.
+If you’re feeling guilty after all those gourmet calories, the Four Seasons Hong Kong offers an excellent, modern gym, and if that just all seems too hard, their spa is equally top-notch.
 You’re well catered for, no matter your energy levels.

 Put simply, what’s not to love about Four Seasons Hong Kong?
 Incredible cuisine, personalized bedding, million-dollar views and fabulous service – it all adds up to a unique hospitality experience where you feel lucky to have had the privilege to be a guest.
 Now that’s a feeling worth returning for.